microsoft/vscode-eslint/eslint/README.md

 with `"plugin": [ "html" ]`.
   - Add the corresponding language identifier to the `eslint.validate` setting.
 Something like `"eslint.validate": [ "javascript", "javascriptreact", "html" ]`.
 If the setting is missing, it defaults to `["javascript", "javascriptreact"]`

+Please note that code actions and auto fix on save is still only available for JavaScript.
+The reason is that I detected position problems with fixes contributed by plugins resulting in broken source code when applied.

 ### 1.1.0